-and Communications and Ministry of Environment and Physical Planning comprise the Operating structure.
-CFCD is at the same time Head of Operating Structure and Contracting Authority for the IPA funds for Regional Development and as such has a sole responsibility for tendering, contracting, and payments of EU funded projects.
-In addition CFCD is in charge of the overall implementation of IPA funded projects in the country.
-It has a horizontal involvement in the process of EU funds implementation and is responsible for all IPA components implemented under DIS.
-At present, CFCD has twenty four (24) employees in total and is responsible for management of three Operational Programmes including the Operating Programme at stake.
+Contracting Department66 (CFCD), together with the IPA units in the Ministry of Transport and Communications and the Ministry of Environment and Physical Planning comprise the Operating structure.
+CFCD is at the same time Head of the Operating Structure and Contracting Authority for IPA funds for Regional Development, and as such has sole responsibility for tendering, contracting, and payments of EU funded projects.
+In addition, CFCD is in charge of the overall implementation of IPA funded projects in the country.
+It has horizontal involvement in the process of EU funds implementation and is responsible for all IPA components implemented under DIS.

+At present, CFCD has twenty four (24) employees in total and is responsible for management of three Operational Programmes, including the Operating Programme for Regional Development .
 The respective ministries are responsible for programming of funds for Regional Development and every-day implementation and monitoring of the projects in their fields.
-Ministry of Transport and Communication has allocated eight (8) officers and Ministry of Environment and Physical Planning eight (8)55 officers to the Operating Structure.
-The officers responsible for management of the Programme, both in CFCD and in the Ministries are considerably young and enthusiastic people new to the world of management of external assistance funds.
-Having said that, it is obvious that the Programme bodies suffer from severe "lack of staff" diagnoses since a group of not more than 40 people are managing a Programme of around 130 MEUR.
+The Ministry of Transport and Communications has allocated eight (8) officers, and the Ministry of Environment and Physical Planning eight (8)67 officers to the Operating Structure.
+The officers responsible for management of the Programme, both in CFCD and in the Ministries, are considerably young and enthusiastic individuals new to the world of management of external assistance funds.
+Having said that, it is obvious that the Programme bodies suffer from severe "lack of staff" diagnoses, since a group of not more than 40 people are managing a Programme of around €130 million.

 In addition, one cannot ignore the "red tape" dimension of DIS.
-Namely, all of the above bodies and structures are interrelated with a vast of interdepartmental agreements regulating various aspects of their interaction and cooperation within the System.
-For instance, NAO has laid down its relationship with the Operating structure in the so-called Implementing Agreement, while the CFCD as head of Operating Structure has used the Operational Agreements as tool to delegate some tasks to the Ministries.
-When we add to this the big volume of Internal Manuals of Procedures separate for each actor in the story, it is relatively easy to understand why things are moving rather slow.
-On top of everything we have the "ex ante" control performed by the Delegation of EU in Skopje in accordance with Annex II of the Decision for Conferral of Management Powers.
-Accordingly, the entire procurement and contracting process in each stage undergoes to a procedure of approval by the Delegation of EU which sometimes adds up to 3-4 months to the process.
+All of the above bodies and structures are interrelated by a vast number of interdepartmental agreements regulating various aspects of their interaction and cooperation within the System.
+For instance, NAO has laid down its relationship with the Operating Structure in the so-called Implementing Agreement, while the CFCD, as head of the Operating Structure, has used the Operational Agreements as a tool to delegate some tasks to the Ministries.
+When we add to this the large volume of Internal Manuals of Procedures, separate for each actor in the story, it is relatively easy to understand why things are moving rather slow.
+On top of everything, we have the "ex ante" control performed by the Delegation of the EU in Skopje in accordance with Annex II of the Decision for Conferral of Management Powers.
+Accordingly, the entire procurement and contracting process at each stage undergoes a procedure of approval by the Delegation of the EU, which sometimes adds up to 3-4 months to the process.